Tayef-Shah/ottercart/README.md

 ## Version Control Practices

 ## API Reference
+Refer to the links below to see the variety of API's Otter Cart uses to provide the unique service it does.

 API to check for users location\
 [Geolocation](https://developers.google.com/maps/documentation/javascript/geolocation#DetectingUserLocation)\
 API to convert addresses into latitude and longtitude\